handong1587/handong1587.github.io/_posts/web_dev/2015-11-21-install-jekyll.md

 # Something else to note..

 The above-mentioned instructions just work fine for me on my laptop(Windows 8.1, X64).
-But some other errors may happen, like Cygwin and Windows git can play nicely together(on my working PC, Windows 7, X32.
-Cygwin installed).
+But some other errors may happen, like Cygwin and Windows git can't play nicely together(on my work PC, Windows 7, X32, with Cygwin installed).
 One particulr error message is like:

 <img src="/assets/web_dev/gem_install_github-pages_cygwin_error.jpg"/>